Yash-Narnaware/search-in-a-video/README.md

 # 🎥🔍 Search in a Video: Semantic Video Search & Chat [![Demo Video](https://img.shields.io/badge/Demo-Watch%20Now-blue)](https://drive.google.com/file/d/1fjFBxFdir0XSKcB88zvieXRVacDJKinB/view?usp=sharing)

-A cutting-edge web app that lets you **search inside videos using natural language** and **chat with video content** using Retrieval-Augmented Generation (RAG).
+This is a cutting-edge web app that lets you **search inside videos using natural language** and **chat with video content** using Retrieval-Augmented Generation (RAG).
 Returns precise timestamps where your query appears.

 **Key Innovations**:
 - 🎯 **5.7% WER accuracy** with Whisper Small (40% fewer errors than alternatives)